Teófilo Gutiérrez: Early life

 Gutierrez grew up in the impoverished neighborhood of La Chinita in Barranquilla along with six brothers.
-He says he had a dangerous life as a child, because rival gangs would have shootouts near his home.
+The area is plagued with gang violence and many shootouts happened near his home.

 Club career

 Barranquilla

 Gutierrez began his career with Barranquilla F.C., Atlético Junior's second division team, in 2006.
 After scoring 16 goals in 28 appearances, he was called up to Junior's senior team in 2007.

 Atlético Junior

 In his first years with the main squad, Gutiérrez found it difficult to break into the starting eleven.
 He managed to score his first goal on 2 September 2007 in a 4–2 victory against Once Caldas.
 During the 2008 Finalizacion, he earned a spot in the starting lineup and managed to score 11 goals, finishing third place in the scoring charts, just behind Freddy Montero and Carlos Quintero and tying Adrián Ramos and Milton Rodríguez.

 During the 2009 Apertura, Gutiérrez was in outstanding form, scoring a total of 16 goals and winning the Golden Boot of the tournament.
 During the playoffs, he scored six goals with hat-tricks against Cúcuta Deportivo and Envigado.
 During the 2009 Finalización he finished the season with 14 goals, finishing second to Jackson Martínez's 18 goals.

 He was named by the IFFHS as the fourth world First Division top scorer of 2009, having scored 30 goals during the year.